Hillside Prairie Sanctuary

-Today’s rolling landscape was formed by the ice of glaciers, shaped by the fire management practices of the Ho-Chunk people, and farmed by five generations of the Gunnulson family.
-As fencerows come down and prescribed burning is reintroduced, get a glimpse of the grand open prairies with pockets of bur oak savanna that once covered much of southern Wisconsin.
+Today’s rolling landscape was formed by the movement of the glaciers, shaped by the fire management practices of the Ho-Chunk people, and farmed by five generations of the Gunnulson family.
+As fencerows are removed and prescribed burning is reintroduced, glimpse the grand, open prairies with pockets of oak savanna that once covered much of southern Wisconsin.

 Join us for an open house on September 19 & 20!